diverta/aho-corasick-async/README.md

 That being said, let's get a rough idea of how aho-corasick-async performs in a CPU-bound process.

-From very simple benchmarks comparatively with the popular [aho-corasick crate](https://github.com/BurntSushi/aho-corasick) and the basic manual comparison code along the lines of :
+From very simple benchmarks comparatively with the [aho-corasick](https://github.com/BurntSushi/aho-corasick) crate and the basic manual comparison code along the lines of :
 ```rust
     let input = ... // Some very large String loaded from a file
     let words: Vec<(&str, &str)> = Vec::from([